cogtoolslab/cognitive-ai-benchmarking/README.md

 The examples here are adapted from the [Physion project](https://github.com/cogtoolslab/physics-benchmarking-neurips2021).

-## Repo organizatoin
+## Repo organization
 It contains several subdirectories that will contain standard components of the human behavioral experimental infrastructure that will support a variety of Cognitive-AI Benchmarking projects.

 - `analysis` (aka `notebooks`): This directory will typically contain jupyter/Rmd notebooks for exploratory code development and data analysis.
 - `experiments`: If this is a project that will involve collecting human behavioral data, this is where you want to put your experimental code.
 If this is a project that will involve evaluation of a computational model's behavior on a task, this is also where you want to put the task code.
 - `results`: This directory is meant to contain "intermediate" results of your computational/behavioral experiments.
 It should minimally contain two subdirectories: `csv` and `plots`.
 So `/results/csv/` is the path to use when saving out `csv` files containing tidy dataframes.
 And `/results/plots/` is the path to use when saving out `.pdf`/`.png` plots, a small number of which may be then polished and formatted for figures in a publication. *Important: Before pushing any csv files containing human behavioral data to a public code repository, triple check that these data files are properly anonymized.
 This means no bare AMT Worker ID's.* It is generally recommended that "raw" behavioral data be stored in a database rather than as part of this repo.
 - `stimuli`: This directory is meant to contain any download/preprocessing scripts for data that are _inputs_ to this project.
 For many projects, these will be images.
 This is also where you want to place any scripts that will upload your data to our `stimuli`  MongoDB database and any image data to Amazon S3 (so that it has a semi-permanent URL you can use to insert into your web experiment.)
+This is also where the scripts that determine the order the images or videos are presented in the experiment are located.

 ## Different ways to use this repo

 The examples in this repo have been organized in a modular fashion: you can either use  the entire stack or mix and match components of this stack with other tools if you prefer.

-- Level 1: Example client-side JavaScript code for prototyping tasks quickly
+- Level 1: Example client-side JavaScript code for prototyping tasks quickly (see `experiments/OCP`)
-- Level 2: Example integration with node.js server for hosting your experiment and writing data to file without a database
+- Level 2: Example integration with node.js server for hosting your experiment and writing data to file without a database (see `app.js --local_storage`)
-- Level 3: Example integration with an already running mongodb server
+- Level 3: Example integration with an already running mongodb server (`app.js`)

 ## The central concepts in this repo